Are you spending a lot of time manually adjusting the cost per clicks in your campaigns?

 Let’s say that before you were running your campaigns using Manual CPC and that over the course of a couple of months, you were hitting a ROAS of $24.

 If you set your target CPA at $20, that is too aggressive.
 And you will starve your campaigns from traffic.
-Which this result in hitting that target, but only selling 10 instead of 100 units at that cost per sale.
+This results in hitting that target, but only selling 10 instead of 100 units at that cost per sale.

 So the only way to come up with a realistic number is to have historical performance that’s in line with the number you want to hit.
 Then over time, you can experiment with decreasing the CPA.